fershad/fershad.com/src/writing/building-fast-sustainable-personal-website.md

 ---
-title: Building a fast, sustainable personal website
+title: 'Building a fast, sustainable personal website'
 published: 2021/07/05
+permalink:  /writing/building-fast-sustainable-personal-website/
+summary: >-
+  This case study explores the design and development decisions I made when redesigning my personal website.
+These decisions help to deliver perfect Lighthouse scores and improved website sustainability.
 ---

 This website is my home on the internet.
 It's a place where people can get to know me as a person, and as a professional.
 This was front of mind when I decided to give the site a redesign in May 2021.
 Besides being a place to highlight the things I've worked on, I also wanted the site to embody something that I truly care about - sustainability.